 New Orleans has always had a big screen love affair with the movies.
 Hollywood South isn’t just a great place to make a movie, it’s also a great place to watch a movie.
-Though we do have the big multiplex cinemas with the biggest blockbusters around, New Orleans offers more than just the holiday tent-pole movies, so take a look at our favorite places to catch not only a superhero franchise, but the latest independent and art house offerings in our guide to the best New Orleans cinemas.
-(And don’t forget to check out the New Orleans Film Festival happening Oct.
-12-20.)
+Though we do have the multiplex cinemas with the biggest blockbusters around, New Orleans offers more than just the holiday tent-pole movies, so take a look at our favorite places to catch not only a superhero franchise, but the latest independent and art house offerings in our guide to the best New Orleans cinemas.

 1. The Prytania

 This Uptown gem is the last remaining fully operational single screen cinema in the state of Louisiana and the oldest cinema in New Orleans, opening its doors in 1914.
-Proprietors Rene Brunet and his son Robert have lovingly maintained the theater — which has seen numerous fires and a 1960s facade and lobby upgrade that still today has its mid-century modern look — and their new seating, state of the art digital projection, and sound equipment make The Prytania one of the nicest facilities in town.
-Brunet wrote the book on New Orleans Movie Theaters and is a fixture of New Orleans cinema lore.
-He’s also a friendly face you can sometimes still see in the lobby.
+Proprietors Rene Brunet and his son Robert have lovingly maintained the theater, which has seen numerous fires.
+A 1960s facade and lobby upgrade still today has its mid-century modern look.
+New seating, state of the art digital projection, and sound equipment make The Prytania one of the nicest facilities in town.

-New Orleans’ newest indie arthouse cinema is in Mid-City on Broad Street, near the Lafitte Greenway, and only a few blocks from Dooky Chase’s and Willie Mae’s Scotch House.
-It’s spiffy, newly renovated turn of the last century Spanish revival building, a community gathering place, with four modern auditoriums, and a spacious lobby with rotating local art and bar with simple cocktails, a great draft beer selection plus a full array of traditional movie concessions — all in a renovated.
-From Thursday to Sunday each week, a different food vendor pops up at the cinema.
-The Broad also features a weekly Thursday 11 a.m. matinee that is baby friendly, called BYO(B)aby, where you can pre-order a sushi lunch to enjoy while the film plays.
+New Orleans’ indie arthouse cinema is located on Broad Street, near the Lafitte Greenway, and only a few blocks from Dooky Chase’s and Willie Mae’s Scotch House.
+It’s a spiffy, newly-renovated turn of the last century Spanish revival building, a community gathering place, with four modern auditoriums, and a spacious lobby with rotating local art and bar with simple cocktails, a great draft beer selection plus a full array of traditional movie concessions — all in a renovated.